-Unfortunately, most of the solutions fall short when it comes to mobile support because they were architected and built before mobile devices became so exposed in accessing apps.
-There is a true convergence of mobility and identity and they should go hand in hand.
+Unfortunately, most of the solutions fall short when it comes to mobile support because they were architected and built before mobile devices became so exposed to accessing apps.
+There is a true convergence of mobility and identity, and they should go hand in hand.

 AWS has made enhancements the way you sign in to your AWS account.
 Whether you sign in as your account’s root user or an AWS Identity and Access Management (IAM) user, you can sign in from the AWS Management Console’s homepage.
 If you sign in as an IAM user, you don’t need to have to use an account-specific URL.
 On the other hand, the account-specific URL you have used earlier to sign in will continue to work.

 This new feature from AWS sign-in experience, you are allowed to sign in from the home page with your root users or IAM user’s identifications.
 In the first stage, root users enter their email ID’s; IAM users enter their account ID.
 In the second stage, root users enter their password; IAM users enter their username and password.
 This new feature lets you create separate and distinct IAM users for technical and business purposes.